kedro-org/kedro/docs/source/configuration/configuration_basics.md

 ```

 ### How to use only one configuration environment
-If, for some reason, your project does not have any other environments apart from `base` (i.e. no `local` environment to default to), you must customise the configuration loader arguments in `settings.py` as follows:
+Customise the configuration loader arguments in `settings.py` as follows if your project does not have any other environments apart from `base` (i.e. no `local` environment to default to):

 ```python
 CONFIG_LOADER_ARGS = {"default_run_env": "base"}